 You can begin by getting rid of these 100 things (you’ll never miss them!).

-You might find you like the simpler life and keep going.
+You might find you like a simpler life and keep going.
 Before you know it, you’ll be getting rid of that harvest gold Remington Super 600 Dryer/Hairstyler you’ve been storing for 20 years!